AnwiiD/DataMining-Heart-Failure/README.md

 <img src="assets/comparacionAnginaStroke.png" alt="" width="1000"/>
 </p>

+## Introduction

+Understanding the complex relationship between various factors and the prevalence of heart disease is crucial for effective prevention and management strategies.
+In this context, our hypothesis aims to explore the significant associations between key indicators of heart disease and various demographic and health-related factors.
+Specifically, we focus on factors such as physical health days, sex, mental health days, sleep hours, history of heart attacks, body mass index (BMI), and pre-existing conditions including high blood pressure, high cholesterol, smoking habits, and diabetes.
+By analyzing data from the BRFSS dataset, we seek to uncover patterns and correlations that shed light on the interplay between these variables and the likelihood of heart disease in the adult population.

 ## Our Hypothesis
-Based on key indicators of heart disease, we could assert that there is a significant relationship between the prevalence of heart disease and factors such as physical health days, sex, mental health days, sleep hours, history of heart attacks, body mass index (BMI), and pre-existing conditions such as high blood pressure, high cholesterol, smoking habits, and diabetes in the adult population surveyed in the BRFSS dataset.

-Another one we want to explore is:" The number of physical health days experienced in the last 30 days is associated with an increased likelihood of having had a heart attack."
+Our hypothesis posits that there exists a notable correlation between the prevalence of heart disease and the aforementioned factors within the adult population surveyed in the BRFSS dataset.
+We anticipate that factors such as physical health days, sex, mental health days, sleep hours, history of heart attacks, BMI, and pre-existing conditions will exhibit significant associations with the likelihood of heart disease.
+Additionally, we aim to investigate the specific relationship between the number of physical health days experienced in the last 30 days and the likelihood of having had a heart attack.
+By examining these relationships, we aim to contribute valuable insights into the understanding and prevention of heart disease.

 # Model Selection 1: Random Forest Classifier
 ## Objectives for estimation